pokt-network/docs/content/node/trustlessStaking.md

 ## Preparing the Output Address

 1. Login to your  output address using the pocket official wallet below.
 Note down the password used to create the wallet. https://wallet.pokt.network/
 2. **IMPORTANT:** Backup the keyfile.json using “export keyfile” and the password.
 Lose this and you will lose your funds.
 Then send 15011 tokens to this address.
-15010 will be staked, leaving one for transaction fees.(Each transaction costs 0.01 pokt at the time this doc is written)
+15010 will be staked, leaving one for transaction fees.(Each transaction costs 0.01 POKT at the time this doc is written)

 ![](/images/wallet.png)